hynek/hatch-fancy-pypi-readme/README.md

 Especially having a summary of the latest changes is something I’ve found users to appreciate.

 The move away from dynamic `setup.py` files to static `pyproject.toml` configurations is great, but it robbed me of being able to provide this service to my users.
-I've been able to add some dynamism using the wonderful [*Cog*](https://nedbatchelder.com/code/cog/), but it’s a bit awkward and shouldn’t be the long-term solution.
+I’ve been able to add some dynamism using the wonderful [*Cog*](https://nedbatchelder.com/code/cog/), but it’s a bit awkward and shouldn’t be the long-term solution.

 The goal of this plugin is to be able to switch away from `setup.py` without compromising on the user experience and without needing third-party tools for configuration-file templating.